underhillanna/PhotosynQ-Documentation/tutorials/_building_an_advanced_protocol.md

 ### Special Commands

 There are a couple of commands to allow Protocols inside a **Protocol Set** to communicate with each other, meaning information like light intensity can be transferred from one Protocol to the next.
-This is *not possible* if regular Protocols are chained together (select multiple Protocols during project creation).
+This is *not possible* if regular Protocols are chained together (select multiple Protocols during Project creation).

 #### Labels